Yes, you can create your account login here.

 How do I calculate RevPAR?

-RevPAR is calculated by diving the total room revenue by the total number of available rooms.
+RevPAR is calculated by dividing the total room revenue by the total number of available rooms.

 Room Revenue/Rooms Available = RevPAR